adisoftware-ch/mysql-sync/README.md

 ## Running the Demo Application

-To run the demo application on your local machine, follow these steps:
+To run the demo application on your local machine, follow these steps.
+A running demo application will be provided soon on adisoftware.ch

 ### Install and Prepare MySQL